Read What Our Customers Have To Say

 Do New Appliances Need to Be Tested and Tagged?

 Yes, even new appliances should undergo testing and tagging before being put into service.
-While new appliances are generally expected to be in good working condition, testing and tagging ensure that they meet the necessary electrical safety standards.
+While new appliances are generally expected to be in good working condition, testing and tagging ensure that they meet the necessary electrical safety standards AS/NZS 3760:2022.
 It helps identify any manufacturing defects, transportation damage, or issues that may have occurred during storage.

 Testing and tagging new appliances provide assurance that they are safe to use and compliant with regulations.
 It also establishes a baseline for future inspections and ensures that maintenance and testing schedules are in place from the beginning.
 Regular testing and tagging should be continued for all appliances, regardless of their age, to maintain ongoing safety and compliance.